Another Bad Day: Overdue Correction Continues

 If the SPY falls to $224 (a 4% drop in 25 days), the investor would profit by $5.10 or 566% on the initial $.90 investment.

-Today's reversal confirms market sentiment has shifted.
+Today's reversal confirms the market sentiment has shifted.
 Fear is returning to the market.
 An overbought condition is being worked off.
 Strategies to protect portfolios or profit are offered.

-Follow me for more ideas and analysis
+Follow me for more ideas and analyses.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.